Skip to content

 }

 What is missing in the above code?
 You probably noticed that the WaitGroup struct described in the previous section should be used.
-Because exactly 1000000 thread is created, but there is no guarantee that any of them will finish their execution.
+Because exactly 1000000 coroutine is created, but there is no guarantee that any of them will finish their execution.

-Well, we will wait for the threads to finish executing with WaitGroup structure.
+Well, we will wait for the coroutines to finish executing with WaitGroup structure.
 So is there another problem?
 Of course we do, we need atomic access because we have a race condition for n variable.

 Atomic accesses can be used to synchronize memory accesses.
-An atomic process locks the corresponding memory space so that it can only be accessed by one thread at a time.
+An atomic process locks the corresponding memory space so that it can only be accessed by one coroutine at a time.
 This causes the increment and read operations to be performed safely.
-Because threads wait for the relevant memory area to be unlocked, and only one of them can take over this lock and perform operations at a time.
+Because coroutines wait for the relevant memory area to be unlocked, and only one of them can take over this lock and perform operations at a time.

 Jule provides the std/sync/atomic package for atomicity as standard.
 Now let's take a look at the above code secured with WaitGroup and atomic operations: